-Research in flexible and stretchable electronics has demonstrated future platforms for non‐invasive medical sensing that will provide an interesting option for skin monitoring applications and we have reviewed the potential of radiofrequency reflectometry for this purpose.55 A further prominent example is work utilising nanotechnology to develop temporary tattoos capable of use as skin‐sensing electrodes.56,57 These devices are highly flexible, exhibit excellent resistance to mechanical stress and allow for longer sensing operation due to their unobtrusive nature.57 The devices can achieve real‐time electrochemical analysis of important electrolytes and metabolites, for example, monitoring varying levels of glucose in human sweat.58 According to Ono et al., patients with AD have increased glucose levels in their sweat, thereby monitoring this expression can give insight into the condition's severity.59 The tattoo sensors can also be used to perform various electrogram procedures and can detect skin temperature and hydration, as shown by Ameri et al.’s Graphene Electronic Tattoo, which can measure electrocardiogram (ECG) and quantify skin hydration while having a thickness of less than 500 nm.60 This paper has also highlighted the importance of dermal hydration level in the diagnosis of AD.
+Research in flexible and stretchable electronics has demonstrated future platforms for non‐invasive medical sensing that will provide an interesting option for skin monitoring applications and we have previously reviewed the potential of radiofrequency reflectometry for this purpose.55 A further prominent example is work utilising nanotechnology to develop temporary tattoos capable of use as skin‐sensing electrodes.56,57 These devices are highly flexible, exhibit excellent resistance to mechanical stress and allow for longer sensing operation due to their unobtrusive nature.57 The devices can achieve real‐time electrochemical analysis of important electrolytes and metabolites, for example, monitoring varying levels of glucose in human sweat.58 According to Ono et al., patients with AD have increased glucose levels in their sweat, thereby monitoring this expression can give insight into the condition's severity.59 The tattoo sensors can also be used to perform various electrogram procedures and can detect skin temperature and hydration, as shown by Ameri et al.’s Graphene Electronic Tattoo, which can measure electrocardiogram (ECG) and quantify skin hydration while having a thickness of less than 500 nm.60 This paper has also highlighted the importance of dermal hydration level in the diagnosis of AD.
 Tattoo‐based skin sensors can monitor these parameters whilst allowing the user to continue daily routines, but energy management and data processing remain key research challenges due to current technical limitations regarding the integration of power and digital processing systems into an ultra‐thin skin‐like package.
 We have previously shown that some of these challenges can be overcome including weaving sensors into textiles such as accelerometers61 and energy harvesting from nanogenerators within a woven structure.62

 Regarding current platform technologies, only e‐textiles can accommodate fully independent AD monitoring systems with all necessary components for data collection, analysis and power management into a single garment‐based device.
 Recent advances in textile‐based optical photoplethysmography (PPG) can be used to monitor parameters associated with AD.
 Ballaji et al. present a textile sleeve for monitoring oxygen concentration in blood vessels beneath the skin using PPG.63 The device utilises light‐emitting and light‐monitoring components and by varying the operating wavelength of the sensor, this method can be modified to measure parameters at a shallower depth in the skin—thereby targeting water concentration within the epidermis and stratum corneum.
 This has been demonstrated using a method called diffuse reflectance spectroscopy using a standard spectrophotometer and rigid bulky components, but this has yet to be replicated within a wearable e‐textile AD monitoring device.64 A standalone device that can replicate the process of diffuse reflectance spectroscopy in a small flexible package like a textile patch shows good promise.
 Other approaches to measuring core outcomes for AD are also under development, including touch‐free measurement of scratching by analysis of radio wave deflections within a confined space to compute movements of individuals within it, which has been of interest to the industry.65,66